noamr/explainers/border-shape-explainer.md

 ### Taking the colors and width from the `border-*` properties
 This is still under consideration, but it's complicated because it's unclear which "side" maps to which parts of an arbitrary shape.
 Using `fill` and `stroke` is more of a straightforward solution.

+This is also why `corner-shape` was needed despite of `border-shape` being more expressive.
+`border-shape` and `corner-shape` have a different set of constraints, expressions as well as ergonomics, that are not possible with the alternative.
+While `border-shape` allows full expression with shapes, this kind of flexibility comes at a cost: some of the aforementioned traditional "border" features become infeasible.
+With `corner-shape`, we can have superellipse-defined corners and the full expression of 4 borders and 4 corners (width, color, style), while with the general purpose `border-shape` the solution remains a uniform stroke width and color, plus whatever style of stroking available (joins, dash-array, caps).

 ## Privacy & Security Questionnaire